 So, this might not be a foreign language job per se, but it is definitely worth mentioning.
-There’s a rising demand for multilingual talent in every kind of customer care out there, so it makes sense to see if the languages you speak are in demand.
+Knowing a foreign language is one of the many important customer care job skills because there’s a rising demand for multilingual talent in every kind of customer care out there.
+It makes sense to see if the languages you speak are in demand.

 These days, knowing a second or third language is enough to get you ahead in just about any job that involves talking to customers.
 Obviously, certain languages will get you further than others, but the fact that you speak another language will put you in a league where not many others contend.
 Plus, it looks great on your resume, and many companies prefer bilingual or multilingual applicants over monolingual talent.

 Localization managers have some of the most exciting jobs within the language services industry.
 They’re in charge of managing suppliers, keeping up with stakeholder expectations, and providing stellar content for the global markets.